 Don’t forget, we do have free SSL certificates at Kinsta.
 So unless you have a specific reason for using your existing one, you can take advantage of our easy one-click solution.
 Otherwise, follow the steps below to transfer your SSL certificate.

-Once you have your SSL certificate, log in to MyKinsta.
+Once you have your SSL certificate and key, log in to MyKinsta.

-Go to Sites > Your Site > Domains, click on the dropdown menu next to the domain you want to add a custom SSL to, and click Add Custom SSL Certificate.
+Go to Sites > sitename > Domains.
+Click on the dropdown menu next to the domain you want to add a custom SSL to and click Add Custom SSL Certificate.